"Congratulations if you have just found out you're pregnant.

 to organise your antenatal care.

-We provide positive support and encouragement for mothers who would
+We provide positive support and encouragement for mothers who

-breastfeeding rates.
-Baby Friendly supports both health
+of increasing breastfeeding rates.
+Baby Friendly supports both

-professionals and mothers to continue their chosen method of
+health professionals and mothers to continue their chosen method of

 feeding for as long as they wish.
 More information is available